 For the best experience in Rio, stay in Copacabana or Ipanema.
 I have always stayed in Copacabana on the edge of Ipanema.
 This way you can go to both beaches and easily get around.

-In my trips to Rio, I have stayed in an AirBnb that no longer operates, another hotel that rebranded and I do not know where it is now, and most recently, the Windsor California, which I booked on points.
+In my trips to Rio, I have stayed in an Airbnb that no longer operates, another hotel that rebranded and I do not know where it is now, and most recently, the Windsor California, which I booked on points.

-Here’s the deal, you get what you pay for, but even the budget accommodations are the right place to stay for the right person.
+When deciding where to stay in Rio, you get what you pay for, but even the budget accommodations are the right place to stay for the right person.

 If I were going to Rio alone or on a tight budget, I would stay at a hostel in Ipanema.
 I have spoken to people who have stayed at Che Lagarto Hostel, Mango Tree Hostel and Bonita Ipanema with positive reviews.
 They are all very cheap and close to the beach with good Rio vibes.